Vargol/ffmpeg-apple-arm64-build/README.md

 ```

 After the execution a new folder called "out" exists.
 It contains the compiled FFmpeg binary (in the bin sub-folder).
-The ffmpeg-success.zip contains also all binary files of FFmpeg.
+The ffmpeg-success.zip contains also all binary files for FFmpeg.

 ## Build failed?
 Check the detailed logfiles in the working directory.
 Each build step has its own file starting with "build-*".